Loryyyy007/PVPArena/README.md

   Make-corners-precise-on-creation: true  #toggles if regions should have precise corners, that is the most extern part of the block, instead of the center of it.
   Visible: true  #toggles the selected region visibility.
   Visibility-period: 4  #this is the speed in ticks (20th of a second) at which region particles are updated.
+  Moving-amount: 1 #this is the amount of blocks by which the region gets moved when using the Arena Wand.
+  Expanding-reducing-amount: 1 #this is the amount of blocks by which the region gets expanded or reduced when using the Arena Wand.
 Task:
   Delay: 10  #this is the delay in ticks (20th of a second) of the arena join/leave task, that is how much time it waits before starting upon activation.
   Period: 10  #this is the speed in ticks (20th of a second) of the arena join/leave task.